akuleshov7/blog/_posts/2021/4/2021-04-20-kotlin-serialization.md

 Actually kotlinx.serialization has [perfect huge guide](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md) about the serialization.
 But we will try to be short and practical.
 We will try to create a deserialization library for the deserialization of our map-like format.
 *Spoiler:* we will try to reimplement deserialization library for map-like format using kotlin compiler.
 Recently such functionality was implemented in [Properties](https://kotlin.github.io/kotlinx.serialization/kotlinx-serialization-properties/kotlinx-serialization-properties/kotlinx.serialization.properties/-properties/index.html) library.

-All code that you will see in this post can be found in [github](https://github.com/akuleshov7/kotlinx-serialization-map)
+All code that you will see in this post can be found on [github](https://github.com/akuleshov7/kotlinx-serialization-map)

 ### Let's start!